 The Ethical Fiber Artist invites us to consider the future of sustainable art-making with fiber.
 It urges a reflection on the complexities of modern life while honoring the ancestral roots of fiber arts.
 Although there is increasing awareness of sustainability within the textile industry, particularly in fashion, there remains a gap between the materials fiber artists utilize and the environmental and animal exploitation associated with their production.
 To create responsibly, artists must seek sustainable plant fibers and innovative modern materials as alternatives to environmentally harmful options.

 This educational guidebook is designed for fiber artists and designers who are committed to integrity and sustainability in their art practice.
-The Ethical Fiber Artist features Gilli Bluejay, Maria João Gomes, Sienna Martz, Mélodie Nicolle, Saskia Saunders, Arlette Ngung, Rae Swan, and Ana Marcia Valera who provide a rich history of fiber arts; essential insights into the textile industry’s environmental footprint, animal and human exploitation; a comprehensive resource list of plant-based fibers and innovative materials; and highlights eight pioneering vegan fiber artists.
+The Ethical Fiber Artist features Gilli Bluejay, Maria João Gomes, Sienna Martz, Mélodie Nicolle, Saskia Saunders, Arlette Ngung, Rae Swon, and Ana Marcia Valera who provide a rich history of fiber arts; essential insights into the textile industry’s environmental footprint, animal and human exploitation; a comprehensive resource list of plant-based fibers and innovative materials; and highlights eight pioneering vegan fiber artists.
 This guide serves as a valuable resource for anyone striving to become a low-impact fiber artist and designer.